mark-rootcs/CWM-API-Gateway-MCP/README.md

    ```

 3. **Build the API Database:**
-   Before using the server, you need to build the API database from the ConnectWise API definition file:
+   This repository already includes a pre-built database, so this step is optional.
+Only run this if you need to use a newer ConnectWise API definition file:
    ```bash
    python build_database.py path/to/manage.json
    ```